Holidays Around The World: New Year's, Christmas, And More

 Brazilian Carnival (Brazil)

 Carnival in Brazil occurs on different dates each year, based on the lunar calendar.
-The festival usually begins the Friday afternoon before Ash Wednesday, a Catholic holiday.
+The festival usually begins on the Friday afternoon before Ash Wednesday, a Catholic holiday.
 In 2025, Carnival will be held from February 28th to March 8th.
 Carnival often involves an extensive celebration, with parades full of bright colors and floats, sports celebrations, parties, and family events.
 Since many Brazilians get time off work for Carnival, the events are usually full of people, and the whole country may seem to stop to celebrate.

 What is the history of Carnival?